How to Bet on Football – Everything You Need to Get Started on the Right Foot

 Avoid Big Accumulators

-Accumulator bets can offer huge returns, however we wouldn’t reccomend placing too many when you’re just starting out.
-You can perhaps try a double or perhaps even a triple bet, however if you start placing accumulators with several folds not only do the odds get longer, but it can also get quite complicated keeping track of everything – especially if you add correct scores or first goalscorer markets.
-We recommend sticking with simple bets with as few variants as possible at this stage.
+Accumulator bets can offer huge returns, however we wouldn’t recommend placing too many when you’re just starting out.
+You can perhaps try a double or perhaps even a triple bet, however if you start placing accumulators with several folds not only do the odds get longer, but it can also get quite complicated keeping track of everything.
+We recommend sticking to simple bets with as few variants as possible at this stage.

 Betting on Fixtures Too Early